CAEP Accreditation Status

 Accreditation with Stipulations granted for two years

 Accreditation with Stipulation(s) is granted for two (2) years if an EPP receives one (1) or more stipulations and all CAEP standards are met.
-A targeted response to the stipulations(s) must be submitted by the EPP and is reviewed by a two- to three-person virtual site team.
-The resulting site visit report is submitted to the Accreditation Council for review and consideration for stipulation removal.
+A targeted response to the stipulations(s) must be submitted by the EPP and is reviewed by a two- to three-person virtual evaluation team.
+The resulting site review report is submitted to the Accreditation Council for review and consideration for stipulation removal.

 Stipulations describe serious deficiencies in meeting CAEP Standards and/or components and must be brought into compliance in order to continue accreditation.
 All stipulations and relevant evidence are reviewed by the Accreditation Council.
 Failure to correct the condition leading to the stipulation results in probation or revocation of accreditation.